jeremiah-c-leary/vhdl-style-guide/docs/entity_rules.rst

 |phase_1| |error| |structure|

-This rule checks the end entity simple name is not on it's own line.
+This rule checks the end entity simple name is not on its own line.

 **Violation**